 The YAML format is powerful yet easy to edit and understand by less experienced users.
 An extra parser was developed to correctly parse the model configuration files.
 This parser includes features such as (i) using only part of the parsed file (required blocks), (ii) inclusion of variable expansion, (iii) list expansion and (iv) mathematical expressions.
-The ability to read parts of a file (block) is useful when the modeller needs to switch off a component of the coupled system (e.g., biogeochemistry or ocean).
+The ability to read parts of a file (block) is useful when the modeller needs to switch off a component of the coupled system (e.g. biogeochemistry or ocean).
 Therefore, the same file can be used to implement an ESM with different combinations of model components.
-List expansion is not required, but helpful in shortening the YAML configuration files.
+List expansion is not required but helpful in shortening the YAML configuration files.
 For example, if the coupled fields are not known by default but are rather defined by the user, list expansion can be used to define the names of output files of the model.
 Mathematical expression such as calculating the previous or next year of a run is required when preparing the input files for a consecutive run or locating restart files.

-Overall, the ESM-Tools functions and configuration files fulfill the following criteria:
+Overall, the ESM-Tools functions and configuration files fulfil the following criteria:

-User-friendly: The functions and configuration files are easy to understand by the users, and equally easy to edit and extend.
-This is mainly because the vast majority of the users don't need to be able to write Python code at all, as it is sufficient to work on the YAML configurations.
-Only for implementing new functionality of ESM-Tools a modeller needs to write Python functions, but even then, our self-written plugin manager can be used to work on new functionality without touching the ESM-Tools core.

-Modular: The ESM-Tools software is modular itself, in more than one way.
-First, we treat model components independently, and in the way we would treat stand-alone models.
-For a coupled setup as AWI-CM, that means we download each of the three components (atmosphere ECHAM, ocean FESOM and coupler OASIS) - if possible - from its own repository, then configure and compile it on its own.
-It is easy to change the url of the repository or the branch to be compiled in order to not stand in the way of users who make changes in the code, or who work on private development branches.
-In case of coupled setups we activate the coupling within the models by defining preprocessing options.
+- User-friendly: The functions and configuration files are easy to understand by the users and equally easy to edit and extend.
+This is mainly because the vast majority of the users do not need to be able to write Python code at all, as it is sufficient to work on the YAML configurations.
+Only for implementing new functionality of ESM-Tools does a modeller need to write Python functions, but even then, our self-written plugin manager can be used to work on new functionality without touching the ESM-Tools core. - Modular: The ESM-Tools software is modular itself, in more than one way.
+First, we treat model components independently and in the way we would treat standalone models.
+For a coupled setup such as the Alfred Wegener Institute Climate Model (AWI-CM), that means we download each of the three components (atmosphere ECHAM, ocean FESOM and coupler, OA-SIS) - if possible - from its own repository, then configure and compile it on its own.
+It is easy to change the URL of the repository or the branch to be compiled in order to not stand in the way of users who make changes in the code or who work on private development branches.
+In the case of coupled setups, we activate the coupling within the models by defining preprocessing options.
 This of course means that the coupling itself, both technically by implementing calls to a dedicated coupling software, as well as physically by adapting the parametrization of the components, needs to be established beforehand.
-This is a time-consuming task, and ESM-Tools should not be mistaken as a tool to couple two components - it is a tool to provide configurations for model components as well as existing coupled setups to scientists, and to make the choice of components in an ESM as easy as if it were Plug-and-Play.
+This is a time-consuming task, and ESM-Tools should not be mistaken for a tool to couple two components - it is a tool to provide configurations for model components as well as existing coupled setups to scientists and to make the choice of components in an ESM as easy as if it were plug and play.